 - What is this tool used for?
 Pingdom is a website performance and uptime monitoring tool, primarily used to track website speed, availability, and user experience from different global locations.
 It alerts me to downtime and performance issues, providing real-time data on how my site behaves for users worldwide.
 It’s particularly helpful for ensuring a smooth user experience and for optimizing site performance.

 - Pros: Pingdom provides detailed reports on page load times, performance bottlenecks, and historical uptime statistics.
 This helps me to identify patterns or recurring issues and provides a clear, data-backed view of where improvements are needed.
 One of the key advantages is its real-time monitoring capabilities.
 I can check my website’s uptime and performance from various locations globally.
 This is invaluable when managing sites with international audiences because I can see how different regions are experiencing the site.
+I have to say that my favourite feature of this tool is probably the downtime alert system.
+It’s highly customizable, meaning I get instant alerts via email, SMS, or app notifications when my site goes down.
+This gives me peace of mind knowing I can address issues promptly before they affect too many users.

 - Cons: The free version is quite limited, offering basic monitoring for a single site.
 To really make use of Pingdom’s full potential, I need to invest in a paid plan, which could be a downside for those who don’t want to commit to a subscription.
+While basic monitoring is simple to set up, some of the more advanced features, like synthetic transaction monitoring, can be a bit complex.

 Rank Math